learninginnovators/learninginnovators.org/src/content/docs/docs/ontrack/unit-admin/05-tasks.md

 <img width="543" alt="Screenshot 2025-03-24 at 10 32 57 am" src="https://github.com/user-attachments/assets/3f11e847-e17a-417d-bb55-0ca0de58e457" />

 2. Between suggested completion date and deadline: students can submit their assignment but will get an automatic "time limit exceeded".
 Tutors can choose not to provide feedback from this point.

 If students submit their work at this point, this is the message they receive:

 <img width="875" alt="Screenshot 2025-03-24 at 10 34 18 am" src="https://github.com/user-attachments/assets/3117fc35-e8a3-4b5d-8835-d9095e7771a7" />

 3. Deadline: once the deadline time is hit, students will not be able to submit this task anymore.
 They will have to include it directly in their portfolio at the end of the teaching period.

 ### 4. Upload requirements

-For students to be able to upload their submission for a task, you need to specify what type of file they need to submit and what they need to name the file.
+For students to be able to upload their submission for a task, you need to specify the number and type of files they need to submit.
+For each file, you specify the name of the file and the type of file that needs to be uploaded.

 There are three types of files students can submit:

-### 1. image -  ANDREW fill this please

-2. document - pdf only
+1. *image* - the student can upload an image file in a wide range of formats.
+2. *document* - documents need to be uploaded as pdf.
+The pdf must not be encrypted or locked.

     Turnitin can be set for checking document similarity in document submissions as can be observed in the image below.

-3. code - C, C#, C++ or python
+3. *code* - the student can upload a text file containing the source code.

+    Syntax highlighting is supported for a wide range of languages, and code similarity checking is supported for C, C#, C/C++, and Python.
 Moss can be used to check similarity in code submissions as can be observed in the image below.

+    Jupyter notebooks are also supported, but files must be self-contained and only use basic formatting features in markdown cells.

 <img width="1129" alt="Screenshot 2025-03-24 at 10 43 14 am" src="https://github.com/user-attachments/assets/cd61ccf0-8dfa-4b44-aecd-9ec553a87847" />